New clarity resulting in renewed happiness. Age 56.

 My hurt young girl wants to continue to love and protect my abuser.
 My hurt young girl wants to continue to love and protect this teacher.

-I’m not angry anymore.
-I’m not afraid of his worldly power, his influence or connections with powerful figures.
-I’m not triggered by the hypocrisy of his public statements - they just point once again to the split.
 The healing I received from this situation has made me present to the ways in which I have made negative assumptions about people, gossiped or spread groundless rumors.
 I have looked hard at the many ways in which I felt small and insignificant, and from that place failed to be accountable for the effects of my actions.

 Our own negative emotional reactions to essentially neutral circumstances show us what we need to work on, whether this is me finding out about my teacher’s defamation, or him being confronted with a rising number of voices sharing the ugly truth he tried to hide.
 Looking good means nothing.
 The question is: can we change ourselves?